May 10, 2026 | 9 min read

 Is freezing a threshold technically a “rate increase”?
 No. Does it feel like one when inflation has eaten your pay rise and you’re suddenly a higher-rate taxpayer?
 Absolutely.

 The employers’ National Insurance hike.
 This was the big one.
-From April 2025: rate up from 13.8% to 15%, threshold down from £9,100 to £5,000.
+From April 2025, the rate went up from 13.8% to 15%, threshold down from £9,100 to £5,000.
 The OBR called it the biggest revenue-raiser since 1993.

 Labour’s defence?
-Employers’ NI isn’t paid by “working people” — it’s paid by businesses.
+Employers’ NI isn’t paid by “working people”… it’s paid by businesses.

 I’m sure the workers whose pay rises evaporated (or whose jobs disappeared) appreciate the distinction.